This guide was updated December 2019.

 Indeed, software and artificial intelligence are now the biggest differentiators separating some of these camera phones.
 The processing power of the phones allows for photos to be enhanced in real time, delivering just the right amount of background blur and darkening those clouds to make them look more dramatic.
 Apple, Huawei, Oppo and Samsung excel in their use of AI in phones.

-In the Apple world, the newer iPhones have great cameras.
-In the Android camp, the likes of the Samsung Galaxy S10+ and Huawei P30 Pro arguably outclass the iPhone.
+In the Apple world, the newest iPhones have sensational cameras, with the new Night mode removing a limitation of the previous iPhones when compared to some of the leading Android phones.
+In the Android camp, the likes of the Samsung Galaxy S10+, Huawei P30 Pro and Oppo Reno 10x Zoom arguably outclass the iPhone.
 But you’ll need to pay more attention to comparing the features being touted because there are so many Android models to choose from.

 Don’t be shy about going into a store and taking photos with the demonstration phones.
 Look for how well the colours are captured under different light conditions.
 If photos are your thing, also consider getting a smartphone with extra memory (minimum 128GB) or make sure the phone has a microSD card slot so you can boost your capacity for capturing photos at their highest quality setting.

 Also, megapixels and resolution matter the most if you are viewing your photos on a large computer screen, or printing them out.
 If you are mainly looking at photos on your smartphone screen, you really only need an 8-megapixel camera, which is now entry-level in most cameras.
-Selfie cameras (front-facing) are usually smaller and lower-resolution.
+Selfie cameras (front-facing) are usually smaller and lower-resolution, but many of them now produce excellent results for photos and videos, with cool extras such as the ability to turn a photo or video of yourself into a digital avatar.
 If you will be compulsively taking photos of yourself, look for a smartphone with a high-performing front-facing camera.

 Bottom line: Getting a decent camera as part of the smartphone package will be a crucial factor for many phone users.
 Devote the bulk of your research to the camera and head into a store to take some sample photos so you are happy with the quality.